 If the Feedback Type subfield in the User Info field of the NDP Feedback Report Poll Trigger frame is set to 0 for "resource request", a STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it has packets in its queues and would like to be triggered in UL MU.

-Each STA that is scheduled for providing a feedback is assigned an RU_TONE_SET, a STARTING_STS_NUM and an RU_TONE_SET of 12 tones to transmit a bit b.
+Each STA that is scheduled for providing a feedback is assigned a STARTING_STS_NUM and an RU_TONE_SET_INDEX of 12 tones to transmit a bit FEEDBACK_STATUS.

-The meaning of the values of that bit b is defined in Table 27-1 (Meaning of the values for b with the resource request type):
+The meaning of the values of that bit b is defined in Table 27-1 (Meaning of the values for FEEDBACK_STATUS with the resource request type):